 Anointing of the Sick

-If you are seriously ill (physically or mentally), becoming increasingly frail due to old age, or about to undergo serious surgery, you are eligible to receive the Sacrament of Anointing of the Sick.
-You don't have to be dying to receive this powerful Sacrament of Healing and you can receive this sacrament more than once.
+If you are seriously ill (physically or mentally), becoming increasingly frail due to old age, or about to undergo serious surgery, you are may receive the Sacrament of Anointing of the Sick.
+The Sacrament is not just for the dying and you can receive this sacrament more than once.
 If you would like to receive the Sacrament of Anointing of the Sick, please call the Rectory at 610-678-3767.

-If it's after 5 PM and it's an absolute life and death emergency, meaning that you're in urgent need of a priest for the Last Rites for a loved one who is actively dying, please call the Rectory at 610-678-3767 and leave a message on the Emergency Line, which is Extension 6 and a priest will return your call as soon as possible.
+If it's after hours and there is a life and death emergency and you are in urgent need of a priest, please call the Rectory at 610-678-3767 and leave a message on the Emergency Line, Extension 6, and a priest will return your call as soon as possible.